First-, Second- And Third-Degree Burns: Do You Know The Differences?

 There are three generally identified types of burn injuries that one can sustain.
 These include:

-- First degree burns (characterized as a superficial burn) include damage to the top layer of skin, or the epidermis, and are most commonly caused by sunburn.
-These burns will usually heal by themselves between 5-7 days.
+- First-degree burns: Characterized as a superficial burn, first-degree burns include damage to the top layer of skin, or the epidermis, and are commonly caused by sunburn.
+These burns will usually heal by themselves between five and seven days.

-- Second degree burns (characterized as a partial thickness or dermal injury) include damage to the much thicker dermal layer of skin beneath the epidermis.
+- Second-degree burns: Characterized as a partial thickness or dermal injury, second-degree burns include damage to the much thicker dermal layer of skin beneath the epidermis.
 These burns are usually treated with skin grafts in order to heal.

-- Third degree burns (characterized as a full thickness injury) are the most serious burn injuries one can sustain.
-These injuries include damage to hair follicles, sweat glands and areas where new skin cells grow, and require skin grafts to fully heal.
+- Third-degree burns: Characterized as a full-thickness injury, third-degree burns are the most serious burn injuries a person can sustain.
+These injuries include damage to hair follicles, sweat glands and areas where new skin cells grow and require skin grafts to fully heal.

 Second-degree and third-degree burns are extremely painful, and, in most situations require extensive medical attention.
 Most usually leave scar tissue — even with the aid of cosmetic surgery.

 In worst case scenarios, these types of burns can permanently alter not only the victim’s life (due to the inability to work and live a normal life) but also their loved ones’ lives who may now need to care for the victim.